-The proposed envelope accommodates a building that connects the built form and communities of Glebe and Pyrmont enhancing the existing role played by Wentworth Park.
+The proposed building connects the built form and communities of Glebe and Pyrmont enhancing the existing role played by Wentworth Park.

 Scenic quality and visual impacts

 While recognising the significant level of change to the scene generated by the proposed building, the process pursued to achieve design excellence in architecture and landscape design has produced a design outcome that is in many respects as much contributory to the visual scene as it is impacting.